 TOTAL VINEYARD PRODUCTION:

-cool climate wine paradigms from apposite noble grapes i.e. ones with the ability to produce world-class examples.
-SA’s coolest wine district, Elgin Valley, reflected these principles benefitting from higher altitude, ocean proximity, specific cloud cover sequencing, high cold units and a large diurnal range, enabling the germane grapes, Chardonnay and Syrah, to show a sense of place.
+In 2012, owner Richard Kershaw MW, established Richard Kershaw Wines to create clonally selected, site-specific, cool climate wine paradigms from apposite noble grapes i.e. ones with the ability to produce world-class examples.
+SA’s coolest wine district, Elgin Valley, reflected these principles benefitting from higher altitude, ocean proximity, specific cloud cover sequencing, high cold units and a large diurnal range, enabling the germane grapes, Chardonnay, Syrah and more recently Pinot Noir, to show a sense of place.

 Hand-Picking Dates: 22nd February – 13th March 2017 Brix at Harvest: 21.60 – 24.20

 Whilst 2017 experienced a cool winter to enable good vine dormancy, the rainfall was low and followed similar conditions felt in 2015 and 2016.
 Budbreak took place in ideal warm sunny conditions whilst flowering was a touch earlier than normal; strong blustery winds meant pollination took longer to complete.
 As a result, berry set was uneven leading to some smaller berries that despite a lower yield did have good concentration of flavours.
 Despite expecting an early harvest an unusually cool December slowed down ripening whilst some January rain during veraison helped nourish the soils

 and more importantly, helped the vine focus on grape ripening rather than foliage

 & root growth.
 Harvest took place under blue skies in late February through to mid-March.
 The net result of the drier year is that the grapes had decent natural acidity, achieved steady phenolic ripeness and plenty of intense fruit flavours.